COVID-19 What's Happening FAQ

 What kind of activities am I still allowed to do outside?

-The City encourages outdoor activity using green spaces and the trail system which have remained open throughout COVID-19.
+The City encourages outdoor activity in the outdoor spaces and the trail system which have remained open throughout COVID-19.
+Check out some ideas for winter recreation and fitness activities.
 Remember to follow provincial guidelines.

 Can I still use the trails?